buteomont/LightningDetector/README.md

 This device optically detects nearby lightning strikes, records them, and (optionally) energizes a relay for a specified period after each strike.
 This version is based on the ESP-12E ESP8266 development kit board, but can be adapted to other processors as well.
 Firmware development was done in the Arduino IDE.

 ### Hardware
 The hardware is dead simple, as most of the heavy lifting is done by the ESP board and its libraries.
-An inexpensive solar cell is used both as an optical sensor and as a power source for charging the batteries.
+An inexpensive solar cell is used as an optical sensor.
 The output from the solar cell is fed to the processor's ADC (analog-to-digital converter) directly.
 An optional control circuit can be added to energize a relay for a predetermined amount of time whenever lightning is detected.

 ![Circuit Schematic](https://github.com/buteomont/LightningDetector/blob/master/lightningDetectorV4.0.png "Schematic")